Litigation & Disputes

 The ICSID Convention and the Energy Charter Treaty

-Türkiye ratified the ICSID Convention in 1988, granting investors with a qualifying nationality and a qualifying investment access to the International Centre for Settlement of Investment Disputes administered by the World Bank.
+Türkiye signed the ICSID Convention on 24 June 1987, deposited its instrument of ratification on 3 March 1989, and the Convention entered into force for Türkiye on 2 April 1989 (ICSID list of contracting states).
+Note that the domestic approval law of 1988 is a separate step and is not the date from which the Convention binds Türkiye internationally.
+Membership grants investors with a qualifying nationality and a qualifying investment access to the International Centre for Settlement of Investment Disputes administered by the World Bank.
 ICSID arbitration is largely insulated from national-court intervention: awards are not subject to set-aside in any state court and benefit from a self-contained annulment procedure under Article 52 of the Convention.
-The Energy Charter Treaty, in force for Türkiye since 1994, supplies an independent multilateral basis of jurisdiction in disputes affecting investments in the energy sector — power generation, transmission, hydrocarbons, and increasingly renewables.
+The Energy Charter Treaty, which Türkiye signed on 17 December 1994 but ratified only on 13 February 2001 — it entered into force for Türkiye on 4 July 2001 — supplies an independent multilateral basis of jurisdiction in disputes affecting investments in the energy sector: power generation, transmission, hydrocarbons, and increasingly renewables.

 Substantive Protections Foreign Investors Should Map